Mr6one/recsys-project-2023/README.md

 model = model.cuda() # back to gpu
 ```

-### Checkpoints
+### Checkpointing
-You can save and load the pretrained models. **Note:** models are allocated to cpu before saving, so don't forget to switch back to cuda after loading.
+You can save and load the pretrained models. **Note:** the models are allocated to cpu before saving, so don't forget to switch back to cuda after loading.

 ```python
 model = iALS(device='cuda').fit(X) # train model on large dataset with high-end GPU